wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 13 shows us how to print a number with 2 decimal points stored in an enviromental variable

 * Script 100 shows us how to convert from decimal to hexadecimal

+* Script 101 shows us how to write a script that encodes and decodes using the rot13 method